cuginoAle/cubbit/README.md

 Once running you'll find the app available on [http://localhost:3000](http://localhost:3000) and StoryBook here [http://localhost:6006](http://localhost:6006/?path=/story/base-button--button).

-### Please note:
+## Please note:

-I implemented the designs for the two pages following the mockups as strictly as possible; there were some little spacing/sizing inconcistencies in the designs which I normalised in my implementation.
+_I implemented the designs for the two pages following the mockups as strictly as possible; there were some little spacing/sizing inconcistencies in the designs though that I normalised in my implementation._

-Also, I assumed the test was to give you an overiview of my technical background and to show you how I would have built such a web ui - hence I didn't write stories and tests for all the components but just a few, to provide you with an implementation example.
+_Also, I assumed the test was to give you an overiview of my technical background and to show you how I would have built such a web ui - hence I didn't write stories and tests for all the components but just a few, to provide you with an implementation example._

 ---